 |Noon||Lunch behind the Farmhouse|

 Celebrate Lughnassadh with the tradition of the Tailteann Games.
-Our community Piper, Al Smith will kick off the games!
+Contests for adults and youth.

 |7 - 8:30 am||Breakfast in the Summer Kitchen|